 The underfloor heating in the gym and the heating register of the ventilation system is done by geothermal energy.
 Heat is extracted from the earth via 8 depth drillings (depth approx. 150m) and lifted to a usable temperature level by a heat pump.
 A buffer tank and an infinitely variable capacity control of the refrigeration circuit are installed to reduce the start of the device.
 To regenerate the underground that surrounds the piles and to cool the room, heat from the room cooling system is fed into the ground via a separate heat exchanger in the summer.
 Since the existing heating installations are used for this, the performance is significantly lower than with a designated refrigeration system, but therefore extremely cost-effective.Since it is unlikely that the heat output from the room cooling in summer will be sufficient to completely regenerate the piles, it is planned to feed heat from solar thermal energy into the ground from about September.
 Cooling energy is no longer available from the beginning of this forced regeneration until next summer.

 On the roof of the new building, Wien Energie builds a solar thermal system.
 It supplies a buffer storage for heat that will be used on site in the school on one hand and on the other hand to feed thermal energy into the district heating network.
 In the detailed planning, the possibility of using solar heat in the building was limited compared to the feasibility study.
-Originally, additionally to the support of space heating, the use of solar heat was intended for the regeneration of the geothermal piles over the entire solar season as well as for the support of the hot water production.
-In coordination with the planner for the technical building services, Wien Energie's solar system was adapted to the new supply- and hydraulic concept.
-Consequently, most of the solar heat is fed into the supply of the district heating network at around 70 ° C during most of the solar season.
+Originally, additionally to the support of space heating, the use of solar heat was intended for the regeneration of the geothermal piles over the entire solar season, as well as for the support of the hot water production.
+In coordination with the planner for the technical building services, Wien Energie's solar system was adapted to the new supply and hydraulic concept.
+Consequently, most of the solar heat is fed into the supply of the district heating network at around 70 °C during most of the solar season.
 In the building, primarily the space heating at a low temperature level will be supported.
 In addition, at the end of the cooling season, the possibility of regeneration of the geothermal probes is foreseen as an option.
 Simulations without the use of solar heat for regeneration resulted in significantly higher gains when using vacuum tube collectors instead of the mostly used flat-plate collectors.
-The economic optimum was achieved with the maximum possible utilization of the provided roof area, so that a total of 320 m² gross collector area of the vacuum tube collectors in a horizontal design were planned.
-The heating system of the school is designed to consume first the heat from the buffer tanks and only then starts the heat pump system or, if necessary, obtain heat from the district heating as a backup.
+The economic optimum was achieved with the maximum possible utilisation of the provided roof area, so that a total of 320 m² gross collector area of the vacuum tube collectors in a horizontal design were planned.
+The heating system of the school is designed to consume first the heat from the buffer tanks and only then starts the heat pump system or, if necessary, obtains heat from the district heating as a backup.

 2-3.
 Photovoltaic System: